 \section{Theoretical model}

 We consider a spin valve device consisting of an extended graphene sheet (that defines the $x-y$ plane) contacted by two ferromagnetic electrodes.
-A gate voltage $V_g$ applied on graphene shifts the Dirac point away from the zero energy.
+A gate voltage $V_g$ applied to graphene shifts the Dirac point away from the zero energy.
 The two electrodes are voltage-biased with respect to each other with a bias $V$.
 The electrical current flows in the $x$ direction.
-Additionally, we assume that a laser field is homogenously irradiating the structure.
-Within the metallic electrodes we assume the field to be shielded and ignore thus its effect on the electrodes.
+Additionally, we assume that a laser field is irradiating homogenously the structure.
+Within the metallic electrodes we assume that the field is shielded and ignore thus its effect on the electrodes.
 The laser field is monochromatic and is linearly polarized along the $y$ direction.
 The low energy graphene Hamiltonian around the Dirac points has the minimal coupling form

 where $\mathbf{k}$ is the operator of the electron momentum in the graphene plane, $e$ is the electron charge, $\boldsymbol{\sigma}$ is the vector build out of the Pauli matrices in the sublattice space, and $A$ is the laser's vector potential.
 In the tight binding description \cite{castrocond}, $v_F=\frac{3}{2}at_g$ with $t_g$ being the nearest neighbor hopping energy, and $a$ being the carbon-carbon distance.
 The vector potential $A(t)$ is taken as